abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Task:** Which are the identity elements of those monoids?

-**Task:** Go through other mathematical operations and figure out why don't they are not monoidal.
+**Task:** Go through other mathematical operations and figure out why they are not monoidal.

 Monoids from boolean algebra
 ---